noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch-integrations.md

 # Cloudwatch Metrics and Events

+- catchall for
+  - integratin patterns
-- catchall for common metrics and events for various AWS services
+  - common metrics and events for various AWS services

+## basics

+- all AWS services automatically report some information to cloudwatch
+  - The metrics in the CloudWatch console are raw and provide more statistics options than the metrics in the service console
+- there are 3rd party tools to help analyze this information
+- common goals across all integrations
+  - operational issues: overutilization, application flaws, misconfiguration or security-related events
+  - cost optimization: underutilization
+  - scaling, alarms, status checks
+  - resource optimization: network utilization, response times, traffic i/o, storage/diskspace consumption/data throughput

 ## SNS